papillon-des-ombres/Nikon-D3400-DK-25-Extension/README.md

 # Nikon-D3400-DK-25-Extension
-Extension for a thicker extruding eyepiece for use in between the Nikon D3400 eyepiece shoe and DK - 25 rubber cap for a more comfortable posture when shooting through the eyepiece.
+Extension for a thicker extruding eyepiece for use in between the Nikon D3400 eyepiece shoe and DK - 25 rubber cap for a more comfortable posture when shooting through the viewfinder.

 This work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License][cc-by-sa].